Between Sheets and Words

 — We got here because neither of us could move on.

 Clara let out a dry laugh, but she didn’t pull away.
 The truth was, she hadn’t been able to move on either.
-Even after months of silence, sleepless nights, trying to convince herself that what she felt for him was just the remnant of an old passion, here she was, letting him touch her, invade her space, her scent, her mind.
+Even after months of silence, sleepless nights, trying to convince herself that what she felt for him was just the remnant of an old passion, there she was, letting him touch her, invade her space, her scent, her mind.

 — You think coffee will fix this? — she asked, nodding toward the kitchen.